ShadowOfPripyat/Kaboom-Symphony/README.md

 ## Contributing

 Choose an issue you want to work on, and if its not created, you can make a new!

+Although, do not try any dirty game in this repo...